Likheet/aetheria-customer-forms/README.md

 - Date of Birth — "What is your date of birth?"
 - Gender — "What is your gender?"
 (Male / Female / Other)

+### Section 0 — Hard Gates
+- Pregnancy Status — "Are you currently pregnant or trying to conceive?"
+(Yes / No)
+  - If "Yes": Block retinoids, high-dose salicylic (>2%), strong peels, oral tranexamic.
+Allow azelaic, niacinamide, vitC derivatives (cautious).
+Set block_retinoids=true.
+- Recent Isotretinoin — "Have you used isotretinoin (Accutane) in the last 6 months?"
+(Yes / No)
+  - If "Yes": Block retinoid initiation and in-clinic procedures; allow only low-irritant topicals.
+Set procedural_contraindicated=true.
+- Severe Acne Assessment — "Do you currently have severe cystic acne with deep, painful nodules?"
+(Yes / No)
+  - If "Yes": Refer to dermatologist.
+Recommend soothing barrier care + SPF only.
+Set referral_required=true.
+- Known Allergies — "Do you have any known allergies to skincare ingredients?"
+(Yes / No)
+  - If "Yes": Block product SKU; pick replace; set product_allergy_conflict.
+- Skin Barrier Health — "Is your skin currently severely compromised, irritated, or over-exfoliated?"
+(Yes / No)
+  - If "Yes": Force barrier-first routine (no retinoids/BHA/AHA/BP).
+Set phase0_required=true.

 ### Section A — Skin Basics
  - What do you think your skin type is?
 (Normal / Oily / Dry / Combination)
 - How would you describe your skin's oil levels?
 SEBUM